 It's also a perfect location for anyone who loves seeing birds since it is on the Central Coast Birding Trail.
 You'll be able to get some great photos depending on which time of the year you visit here.

-This beach is just a bit south of Carmel on California State Route 1.
+Carmel River State Beach is just a bit south of Carmel on California State Route 1.

-The main theatre has 300 seats and is the location for many of the larger performances such as the bigger Broadway style shows and musicals.
+The main theatre has 300 seats and is the location for many of the larger performances, such as the bigger Broadway-style shows and musicals.

 The Circle Theatre is the second and smaller theatre.
 It is named the Circle because it a theater-in-the-round style.
 This allows the performers to be in the center of the stage setting, with attendees all around them.

 Note: Shows are usually on Fridays, Saturdays, and Sundays.
-However, check the schedule for possible week day shows.
+However, check the schedule for possible weekday shows.

-If you are looking for unspoiled, and incredibly peaceful areas to be on your vacation, then this is worth adding to your list of one of the best things to do in Carmel.
+If you are looking for unspoiled, incredibly peaceful areas to be on your vacation, this is worth adding to your list of one of the best things to do in Carmel.
 This 10,000-acre park houses over 500 species of plants from the area.

 There are too many wonderful areas you'll want to visit, but one of my favorites is Inspiration Point, which is an almost 1000-foot climb and will give you amazing 360-degree views.
 It is a bit of a hike, but definitely worth your time and effort.